mennucc/btrfs_care/README.md

 ### Capture Kernel Error Context

 Every run scans recent kernel logs for Btrfs warnings/errors on each device, maps the reported `root` IDs back to their subvolume paths, and prints the affected files.
+While a scrub/balance is in progress, the script also tails `journalctl -k` so new warnings show up immediately.
 To persist those findings, pass `--error-log /path/to/log`; add `--error-log-format json` if you prefer structured entries instead of the default text summary.

 ## How It Works